Functional Strength Moves for Everyday Life

 “Confidence is a big part of seeing an improvement,” says Butler.
 “Maybe you’re hesitant going down the stairs because you saw your mother fall.
-Exposing yourself to some specific movements and circumstances—safely—is a great way to develop a comfort level.”
+Exposing yourself to some specific movements and circumstances — safely — is a great way to develop a comfort level.”

 While using equipment like kettlebells and medicine balls is a dynamic way to work on functional fitness, many people aren’t ready to use these tools right away.
-To ease into things, try these five simple exercises:
+To ease into things, try these six simple exercises:

-If you avoid carrying a full watering can, luggage or shopping bags, try…
+If you avoid carrying a full watering can, luggage, or shopping bags, try …

 What It Does: Improves upper body power by strengthening your biceps